-The Black Diamond kickstarted the substantial transformation of the harbourfront from an industrial wasteland to an attractive public area.
-From the dilapidated rear side of town to a shiny new facade.
+The Black Diamond kickstarted the substantial change from a dilapidated rear end of town to a shiny new facade.

 The Black Diamond is an extension to the building behind it, the Royal Library.
 It is the Danish national archive and not a common library.
-It houses historic collections of books, royal correspondence, maps, and so on.
+It houses historic collections of books, royal correspondence, maps, and at remote storages – everything that is published in Denmark.
 With the new building, now it is also to some degree a cultural hub with exhibitions, events and a restaurant.

 Take a look inside

-It is well worth the time to go inside, into the central atrium and up the escalator ramp.
+It is well worth the time to go inside from the south entrance, into the central atrium and up the escalator ramp.
 The atrium is an experience in its own right.
-But to get the full experience you should take an elevator to the top floor.
-There, you can enjoy the thrill on the narrow, upper bridge with only a piece of glass between you and a significant free fall.
+But to get the full experience, you should find an elevator and go to the top floor, where you can enjoy the thrill of standing on the small upper bridge with only a piece of glass holding you back from a significant free fall.